Becoming a Dangerous Woman

 share

-For me one of the many inspiring and affirming aspects of being a woman is the incredible generosity afforded to me by other women, particularly in the 13 years since I started ROAR AFRICA.
-Starting a business is a tricky endeavor at the best of times – but starting one as a woman in the male-dominated landscape of African travel is a process fraught with jumping through hoops.
+For me, one of the many inspiring and affirming aspects of being a woman is the incredible generosity afforded to me by other women, particularly in the years since I started ROAR AFRICA.
+Starting a business is a tricky endeavor at the best of times—but starting one as a woman in the male-dominated landscape of African travel is a process fraught with jumping through hoops.
 That I’m still here (with my largely female team) is as much testament to our indomitable passion and vision as it is to the very many women who have joined me on this journey, lending their support, guidance and invaluable insights every step of the way.
 Pat Mitchell is one of those women.

-From her earliest memories, Pat knew that she wanted to move forward from the small town where they moved to when her father returned from the war.
+From her earliest memories, Pat knew that she wanted to move forward from life in her family's small town.
 What she dreamed of being and doing was in sharp contrast to the expectations of those around her.
-‘I certainly had big dreams but with little money and no connections, I had to take some leaps of faith in myself,” she says.
+"I certainly had big dreams, but with little money and no connections, I had to take some leaps of faith in myself,” she says.
 I’d hazard a guess that sheer determination, passion and purpose were hugely significant factors in Pat’s trajectory too.

 Pat’s work has evolved from being among the first to challenge gender stereotypes and barriers to advocating for more women’s voices, stories, issues and interests to be seen and heard.
-‘Women’s leadership brings with it a different perspective to all the major global challenges in life,’ she explains.
-‘Acting as caretakers of this precious planet requires all of us to do more to restore the balance between the natural world and humankind, and perhaps talk less.’
+"Women’s leadership brings with it a different perspective to all the major global challenges in life," she explains.
+"Acting as caretakers of this precious planet requires all of us to do more to restore the balance between the natural world and humankind, and perhaps talk less."
 Because we know that those most affected by weather disturbances, environmental degradation, loss of our keystone species and the disintegration of community are women and children.

-Pat has collaborated with me on a series of ‘Learning Journeys’ that we curate and lead, where the focus on conservation and women’s empowerment is designed to be transformative, powerful and a catalyst for action.
-Because as Pat so succinctly puts it: ‘you can’t be dangerous from the sidelines.’
-We will host the first of its kind ever, Women’s Empowerment: Roar & Restore retreat early next month in South Africa, which I hope will provide a much needed platform to share stories of inspiration and success, fostering more “dangerous” Women.
+Pat has collaborated with me on a series of Learning Journeys that we curate and lead, where the focus on conservation and women’s empowerment is designed to be transformative, powerful and a catalyst for action, such as in our inaugural Women’s Empowerment Retreat.
+Because as Pat so succinctly puts it: "You can’t be dangerous from the sidelines."
+At ROAR AFRICA, we will continue to provide a much-needed platform to share stories of inspiration and success, fostering more “dangerous” women.

 Subscribe